nus-cs2103/website-base/admin/project-w06-mid-v11.md

   * The original `README.adoc` file (which doubles as the landing page of your project website) is written to read like the introduction to an SE learning/teaching resource.
 You should ==restructure this page to look like the home page of a real product== (not a school project) targeting real users %%&nbsp;e.g. remove references to addressbook-level3, Learning Outcomes etc. mention target users, add a marketing blurb etc.%% On a related note, also remove `Learning Outcomes` link and related pages.
   * Acknowledge the original source of the code i.e. AddressBook-Level4 project created by SE-EDU initiative at `https://github.com/se-edu/`

 * **User Guide**: Start moving the content from your User Guide (draft created in previous weeks) into the User Guide page in your repository.
+If a feature is not implemented, mark it as 'Coming in v2.0' ([example](https://se-edu.github.io/addressbook-level4/UserGuide.html#encrypting-data-files-code-coming-in-v2-0-code)).

 * **Developer Guide**: Similar to the User Guide, start moving the content from your Developer Guide (draft created in previous weeks) into the Developer Guide page in your team repository.